benjaminselfridge/model-checking/doc/ModelChecking1.md

 Hopefully, this first post gave you a taste of what model checking is all about.
-In the next post, we’ll talk about how to convert higher-level program to transition systems, and use this machinery to look at a more complex example than the traffic light system studied in this post.
+In the next post, we’ll talk about how to convert higher-level programs into transition systems, we’ll explore some more interesting examples.